moveit/moveit2_tutorials/doc/examples/controller_configuration/controller_configuration_tutorial.rst

 Low Level Controllers
 =====================
-MoveIt typically publishes manipulator motion commands to a `JointTrajectoryController <https://github.com/ros-controls/ros2_controllers/tree/master/joint_trajectory_controller>`.
+MoveIt typically publishes manipulator motion commands to a `JointTrajectoryController <https://github.com/ros-controls/ros2_controllers/tree/master/joint_trajectory_controller>`_.
 This tutorial assumes MoveGroup is being used to control the robot rather than MoveItCpp or MoveIt Servo.
 A minimal setup is as follows:

 #.
 A YAML config file.
 As best practice, we suggest naming this :code:`moveit_controllers.yaml`.
-It tells MoveIt which controllers are available, which joints are associated with each, and what the type is (:code:`FollowJointTrajectory` or :code:`GripperCommand`). `Example controller config file. <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/config/panda_controllers.yaml>`
+It tells MoveIt which controllers are available, which joints are associated with each, and the MoveIt controller interface type (:code:`FollowJointTrajectory` or :code:`GripperCommand`). `Example controller config file <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/config/panda_controllers.yaml>`_.

 #.
 A launch file.
 This launch file must load the :code:`moveit_controllers` yaml file and specify the :code:`moveit_simple_controller_manager/MoveItSimpleControllerManager`.
-After these yaml files are loaded, they are passed as parameters to the Move Group node. `Example Move Group launch file. <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/launch/demo.launch.py>`
+After these yaml files are loaded, they are passed as parameters to the Move Group node. `Example Move Group launch file <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/launch/demo.launch.py>`_.

 #.
 Launch the corresponding :code:`ros2_control` JointTrajectoryControllers.
-This is separate from the MoveIt2 ecosystem. `Example ros2_control launching. <https://github.com/ros-controls/ros2_control_demos>`.
-The JointTrajectoryControllers provide an action interface.
+This is separate from the MoveIt2 ecosystem. `Example ros2_control launching <https://github.com/ros-controls/ros2_control_demos>`_.
+Each JointTrajectoryController provides an action interface.
 Given the yaml file above, MoveIt automatically connects to this action interface.

 #.
 Note: it is not required to use :code:`ros2_control` for your robot.
 You could write a proprietary action interface.
-However, 99% of users use :code:`ros2_control`.
+In practice, 99% of users choose :code:`ros2_control`.

 MoveIt Controller Manager
 -------------------------
 If using the Move Group, a MoveItControllerManager (MICM) can be used to manage controller switching.
 The MICM can parse the joint names in any command coming from MoveIt and activate the appropriate controllers.
-For example, it can automatically switch between controlling two manipulators at once to a single manipulator.
-To use a MICM, just enable :code:`moveit_manage_controllers` in the launch file. `Example MICM launch file. <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/launch/demo.launch.py>` Frankly, the MICM is a candidate to be deprecated soon and we do not recommend its use.
+For example, it can automatically switch between controlling two manipulators in a single joint group at once to a single manipulator.
+To use a MICM, just set :code:`moveit_manage_controllers = true` in the launch file. `Example MICM launch file <https://github.com/ros-planning/moveit_resources/blob/ros2/panda_moveit_config/launch/demo.launch.py>`_.
+Frankly, the MICM is a candidate to be deprecated soon and we do not recommend its use.

 MoveIt Controller Interfaces
 ----------------------------